 If product is set and sell, let them know “limited time available”.
 Find a way to communicate to your customers if the product is available for limited time.
 Or available ‘while supplies last’.
 This is a great way to create a sense of urgency and give you flexibility on how deep you want to go in your inventory buys.

-- Use last year receipts as a baseline for this year’s plan
+- Use last year receipts as a baseline for this year’s retail inventory strategy and plan

 Often, retailers will look at last year buys to determine how much to buy for next season.
 You may have carryover inventory to consider.
 You may have overstocked your stores and warehouse last year or you could have had a key promotion last you that you are not repeating.
 Or included set quantities in last year’s buys, that you don’t have to repeat.
 You may have adjusted number of stores that product is carried in.
 Use sales as your starting point, along with current inventory levels, before creating buy quantities.